 Community Foundation for Southern Arizona Funding Guidelines

 The Community Foundation for Southern Arizona began supporting end-of-life care as an original funder of the community-wide Elder Initiative (now the ELDER Alliance) from 2010-2016, from which the Arizona End-of-Life Care Partnership developed.
 After the tragic and sudden death of Shaaron Kent, a portion of her estate came to CFSA to support three areas she felt passionate about, one of which included hospice programs in Southern Arizona.
-The Shaaron Kent Endowment Fund was established in 2012 as a field of interest fund to carry out her wishes and has now provided $830,072 in grants across all three interest areas.
+The Shaaron Kent Endowment Fund was established in 2012 as a field of interest fund to carry out her wishes.

 Through Shaaron Kent’s legacy, CFSA is interested in supporting the following:

 - Program or project that provides or enhances direct end-of-life services to low-income and people of color and their families.

 - Programs that provide or enhance end-of-life care services to individuals and their families (for example, programs that provide services to the elderly at the end of their lives or programs that offer ancillary services to children in hospice).

 - Programs that help educate individuals, caregivers, medical personnel, family members, and the community about end-of-life care/services, including palliative care and hospice (for example, programs that educate people about the possibility of using hospice services or how to have end-of-life conversations within their families).

 The David and Lura Lovell Foundation Funding Guidelines